matthiku/connected/README.md

 # connected
-**Connected** helps a **group of friends** or **members of a family** stay connected without having to rely on proprietary tools which are either not free or full of advertising and most importantly, collect information about their users.
+**Connected** helps a **group of friends** or **members of a family** stay connected without having to rely on proprietary tools and apps which are either not free or full of advertising and most importantly, collect extensive information about their users.

 Connected keeps ownership of the data and communication within the group and also guarantees privacy and data protection.